 Parvo virus.
 This afflicts some dogs.
-If a dog is on a nutritional balancing program, it will clear up and will not come back.
+If a dog is on a development program, it will clear up and will not come back.
 Drugs are not needed and get in the way of deep healing.

 This principle also applies to other conditions for which veterinarians often prescribe drugs.

 Superdogs.
-Dogs that are given a nutritional balancing program designed specifically for them will usually turn into what we call “superdogs”.
-These dogs will have much superior health, many fewer infections, better teeth, better odors, no doggie breath (which is a toxic condition and nothing else), and they will often become much smarter and wiser animals.
+Dogs that follow a development program designed specifically for them will soon have much better health.
+They will have many fewer infections, better teeth, better odors, and much less doggie breath.
+This is just a toxic condition.
+They often also become much smarter.

 Most puppies need to breastfeed for about 6 months or perhaps a little longer.
 During this time, they should not be given adult food of any kind.
 This includes kibble or pellet food (the worst), or cooked meat or cooked vegetables.
 Their intestines are not ready for these foods.

 If a puppy less than about 6 months old is separated from its mother, or will not nurse for other reasons (see below), then the best milk for it appears to be goat milk.
 If possible, find some raw goat milk.
 Be sure to schedule at least four feedings each day of this to promote adequate growth and development.
 Be sure to warm the milk to body temperature.